wahyusa/wahyusa/README.md

 - **Master of Inactivity:** I’ve perfected the art of staring at a blank screen for hours.
 It’s my superpower.
 - **Badge Collector:** Those Wakatime/Komarev badges?
 Yeah, they’re like participation trophies for adults.
 I wear them with pride.
 - **Pinned Repositories:** I don't have any, but I can prove that I am old by this [GitHub Gist](https://gist.github.com/wahyusa/e34ed057bac98417b96556cb37933c52)
-- **Open Source Contribution:** My first accepted open source contribution pull request actually just moving "period" to last sentence in [GitHub Docs](https://github.com/github/docs/commit/f50aaf6babbdc93f7f6a59119e33685d01cc9ce9)
+- **Open Source Contribution:** My first accepted open source contribution pull request actually just moving "period" to last sentence in [GitHub Docs](https://github.com/github/docs/commit/f50aaf6babbdc93f7f6a59119e33685d01cc9ce9) also I proud to be part of [Astro JS](https://github.com/withastro/astro/pull/4384) JS survey and decision to use `npx` instead of `npm run`.

 ## 📈 Career Trajectory:
 - **2013:** “I’m successfully creating Facebook phising site, hacked more than 10 victim including my friend”
 - **2017:** “I’m join GitHub because I think can host blog site free forever here”
 - **2018:** “Unemployeed”
 - **2019 - 2023:** “Bachelor Degree but in COVID events”
-- **2024:** “Manipulated by Bootcamp and courses seller”
+- **2024:** “Manipulated by bootcamp and course seller”
 - **2025:** “Getting old with no experience”

 ## 🔥 Hot Take:
 If you’re looking for someone who’s “been there, done that,” you’ve come to the wrong place.
 I’ve been there, *tried* that, and then immediately forgot how it worked.
 My code is a chaotic mess of outdated libraries and questionable design choices.
 Dirty and pragmatic naive codes.
 But hey, at least I’m consistent!

+Taylor Otwell once said Gen Z especially in Laravel field might not be able to do in depth backend development, they don't know or understand about cache, queue, databases and so on.
+Well, it was true! just like me.

 ## 🚫 Why Bother Following Me?
 - I might accidentally solve a problem someday.